cedar-breaks-amphitheater

 Hiking Cedar Breaks National Monument?
 We’ve got the perfect post-hike brewery for you.

-After hiking Spectra Point Trail, grab a post-hike beer at Policy Kings Brewery in Cedar City.
+After hiking Spectra Point Trail, grab a beer at Policy Kings Brewery in Cedar City.

-If you’re looking for a rewarding hike in Southern Utah that offers a peaceful escape from the busy National Park crowds, Spectra Point Trail in Cedar Breaks National Monument is just the hike for you.
-The trail not only offers incredible views of Cedar Breaks’ dramatic amphitheater — it also pairs well with a local brewery, where you can enjoy a well-deserved post-hike brew.
+If you’re looking for a rewarding hike in Southern Utah that offers a peaceful escape from the busy National Park crowds, Spectra Point Trail in Cedar Breaks National Monument is the place for you.
+The trail not only offers incredible views of Cedar Breaks’ dramatic amphitheater, but also pairs well with a local brewery, where you can enjoy a well-deserved post-hike brew.

 The Hike: Spectra Point Trail